Q: "Why are there no clearly visible miracles today that shout -- without a shadow of a doubt -- to everyone in the world: 'There is a God!'?"

 Jesus could have performed such spectacular miracles that people would have to believe in him.
 He could have taken present-day New York City, complete with skyscrapers, subways, electronic neon billboards, and dropped it right before them, in the middle of Jerusalem, 2000 years ago, way before electricity.
 Everyone would have immediately worshiped him.

 God always upholds the free will he created us to have.

 Yancey says, "More amazing is his refusal to perform and to overwhelm.
 God's terrible insistence on human freedom is so absolute that he granted us the power to live as though he did not exist, to spit in his face, to crucify him.
 I believe God insists on such restraint because no pyrotechnic displays of omnipotence will achieve the response he desires.
 Although power can force obedience, only love can summon a response of love, which is the one thing God wants from us and the reason he created us."

-What God wants is for us to know him as our Father, Friend, Comforter, Counselor, Lord -- willingly, not under compulsion.
+What God wants is for us to know him in an intimate way as our Father, Friend, Comforter, Counselor, Lord -- willingly, not under compulsion.

-He has given us more than ample reason to believe in him (e.g., see Beyond Blind Faith).
+He certainly has given us sufficient reason to believe in him (e.g., see Beyond Blind Faith).
 But he doesn't force us to know him.
-Even as Jesus says, "Behold, I stand at the door and knock; if any one opens the door, I will come into him" (Revelation 3:20).
-He enters our lives at our permission.
-And if we sincerely want to find out if he's there and what he is like, he will allow us to find him and know him.
+Instead, he politely asks if we will allow him to enter our lives.
+Jesus says, "Behold, I stand at the door and knock; if any one opens the door, I will come into him."1 He enters our lives at our permission.

 |►||I have a question or comment...|